rsyncOSX/RsyncUI/documents/issues.md

 3. Extract schedule planner/store/runner boundaries.
 4. Move snapshot log assembly into a service.
 5. Split `Execute.swift` after completion/logging service boundaries are stable.

-### Issue 8: project settings still drift between targets

-The main app target uses Swift 6.0 with strict concurrency enabled.
-The test and widget targets still show `SWIFT_VERSION = 5.0`.
-The widget target also uses `MACOSX_DEPLOYMENT_TARGET = 14.6`, while the app target uses `14.0`.

-Suggested fix:

-Review whether the test and widget targets should move to Swift 6 settings.
-If they cannot yet move, document the reason in project notes.

-### Issue 9: release update JSON may be stale for 3.x

-The Xcode project currently reports app version `3.0.2`, but `versionRsyncUI/versionRsyncUI.json` only lists versions through `2.9.8`.

-Suggested fix:

-Confirm the intended update-feed policy for 3.x releases.
-If the in-app latest-version check depends on this file, add the current 3.x entries and remove obsolete entries only if older-app upgrade behavior no longer needs them.

 ## Lower-priority cleanup candidates